How Important Is Networking in College?

 Interpersonal Skills

 No matter what type of job you are willing to pursue after graduation, it will probably involve collaborating with people.
-Surely, for some professions, it is more critical than for others.
+Indeed, for some professions, it is more critical than for others.
 But communication and emotional intelligence are among the top soft skills all employers are looking for.

 Networking can be just that – a field to practice and develop your social skills.
 Reaching out to people can be difficult for some.
 A lot of students might struggle with social anxiety or feel a bit awkward.
 The good news is that it goes away with time and practice.
 The more you do it, the easier it gets.